Ckalia11/AWS-VUI-Eva/README.md

 # AWS-VUI-Eva
-An assistant named Eva that can read quotes from famous authors and give real time directions using Google's API.
+A virtual assistant named Eva that can read quotes from famous authors and give real time directions using Google's API.